Crocoblock/developer-documentation/01-jet-engine/01-hooks/01-listings/actions.md

 ## jet-engine/ajax-handlers/before-call-handler

-Спрацьовує при Аякс запитах, пов'язаних з лістингом.
-Load more, lazy load і т.п. Хук спрацьовує безпосередньо перед викликом якогось з дефолтних колбеків - listing_load_more або get_listing.
+Triggers on AJAX requests related to listings, such as Load More, lazy load, etc. The hook fires just before calling one of the default callbacks - listing_load_more or get_listing.

 **Args:**
-* `$ajax_handlers` - Jet_Engine_Listings_Ajax_Handlers - об'єкт манеджеру аякс ріквестів
+* `$ajax_handlers` - Jet_Engine_Listings_Ajax_Handlers - the object manager of AJAX requests.
-* `$request` - array - зміст глоабльной змінної $\_REQUEST після додавання в неї налаштувань лістингу
+* `$request` - array - the content of the global $_REQUEST variable after adding listing settings to it

 **Location:**
 /includes/listings/ajax-handlers.php